Skip to main content

 import random, string

-tecton.login("explore.tecton.ai") # replace with your URL
+tecton.login("explore.tecton.ai") # replace with your org's URL if needed

 tecton.conf.set("TECTON_OFFLINE_RETRIEVAL_COMPUTE_MODE", "rift")